supertylerc/ansible-netmiko-stdlib/README.md

 ## Usage

-Clone the repository from GitHub to a suitable location on your host (the user's home directory is used in this example):
+Clone the repository from GitHub to a suitable location on your host (a new `git` directory is created within the user's home directory in this example):

 ```bash
 mkdir ~/git
 cd ~/git
 git clone https://github.com/supertylerc/ansible-netmiko-stdlib
 ```

+The `ansible-netmiko-stdlib` directory will be automatically created.

 Add the following line to your `~/.bashrc`, `~/.zshrc`, or the `rc` file of whatever shell you're using: